zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - No changes to fader behavior or OSC communication
 - Uses TouchOSC Color constructor as per rules
 - Follows existing code patterns and conventions
-- White/yellow provides clear visual contrast
+- White/cream provides subtle visual contrast
+- Issue appears to be finding correct property path for label text color